mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-Yocto-image/docs.md

 INHERIT += "mender-full"

 # A MACHINE integrated with Mender.
-# raspberrypi3, beaglebone, and vexpress-qemu are reference devices
+# raspberrypi3, beaglebone, vexpress-qemu and qemux86-64 are reference devices
 MACHINE = "<YOUR-MACHINE>"

 # For Raspberry Pi, uncomment the following block: